AI spokesperson video generator | Create videos in minutes

 Simply type or paste your script into the platform.
 Whether it’s a promotional message, an educational module, or a social media post, the system is ready to work with any kind of content.

 Pick an avatar from the available options or create a custom one to reflect your brand.
-Personalise the avatar’s appearance to suit the tone of your video.
+Personalize the avatar’s appearance to suit the tone of your video.

-The AI syncs your speech with the avatar’s mouth movements, making sure everything looks natural.
+The AI syncs your speech with the avatar’s mouth movements, ensuring everything looks natural.

-Once your video is ready, download it or grab a shareable link.
+Once your video is ready, download it or get a shareable link.
 Use it on your website, social media, or in emails.

-We built the AI Spokesperson tool to be simple to use, yet rich in features to meet all your video creation needs.
-Here’s why our tool is the ideal choice for creating professional videos:
+We built the AI Spokesperson tool to be simple to use, yet feature-rich to meet all your video creation needs.
+Here’s why our tool is the perfect choice for creating professional videos:

 Realistic lip-syncing